tchambard/take-home-test/README.md

 After looking at different solutions, it appears the more efficient way is to subscribe directly to supabase changes from the frontend application.

+I'm still not satisfied with this solution because I expose supabase credentials on the browser side.

+I would like to go deeper, maybe exposing a websocket with socket.io on server side which would be responsible for subscribe to supabase, and then retrieve events publications on client pages with this new channel.

+But we we encounter a new problem, because we will need to deploy a server instance somewhere as vercel is not compliant with WebSocket connections: https://socket.io/how-to/use-with-nextjs#server
+ Let's discuss about that...

 Changes:

 - remove serverless websocket